-1. Discuss any treatment options and fees with your orthodontist before commencing treatment.
+- Discuss any treatment options and fees with your Orthodontist before your treatment starts.

-2. Send us a copy of your treatment plan so that we can provide you with an accurate estimate on potential out of pocket expenses.
+- Send us a copy of your treatment plan so we can give you an accurate estimate on potential out-of-pocket costs.

-- Orthodontic benefits are only payable for members who have Top Extras cover.
+- Orthodontic benefits are only available for members who have Top Extras or Essential Extras cover.

-- No benefit will be paid for services received during the 24 month waiting period.
+- You can’t claim for any services you received during the 24-month waiting period.

-- If you pay for your orthodontia up front, you can continue to claim for orthodontia in the following years provided you are still undergoing active orthodontic treatment (i.e. your braces are still on).
-In this case, we will continue to pay orthodontic benefits up to your annual limit and the lifetime limits that are applicable to your policy.
+- If you choose to pay upfront, you can continue to claim each year, if you’re still undergoing treatment (i.e. your braces are still on).
+We’ll continue to pay benefits up to your annual limit and policy’s lifetime limit.

 - Recently transferred from another health fund?
 If you’ve received orthodontic benefits, they’ll be deducted from your benefit entitlement with Teachers Health.